AGoetzee/AlignmentJS/readme.md

 ## Web version

-A live web version of the script can be found [here](). _Note that not all functionality is implemented yet._
+A live web version of the script can be found [here](https://agoetzee.github.io/AlignmentJS/). _Note that not all functionality is implemented yet._ This web version is still a work in progress, and I will be adding more features in the future.
+Feedback is welcome in the issues section.
+Go easy on me, this is my first web project.

 ## Offline usage